michaelpetersubc/ta_allocation/documentation/student_information.md

 At some point you should receive an email with at least one tracking url.
 This gives you access to forms that allow you two adjust your preferences over potential assignments.

-The forms allow you to do two things: select a subset of all assignments that you are particularly interested in; and rank the assignments that you have selected.
+The basic idea is that you select a subset of all assignments that you are particularly interested in and add them to a 'portfolio'.
+Then you can further rank the assignments in yur portfolio.

-The other documentation pages in this directory explain how the assignments are determined.
-What follows are more specific intructions.

 One thing that will help you understand how your assignment is determined is that the algorithm takes place in two stages.
 The first is a Phd student only matching.
 All courses are available to them in this stage, including all the courses that do not require phd track assignments.
 If there are more phd students to be assigned than there are phd track courses that require students, the phd students will be allocated to the masters track courses until all of them are given assignments, or all the assignments have been filled.